 As a principle of good corporate governance, all Directors are subject to re-nomination and re-election at regular intervals and at least every three years.
 The Bank's Constitution provides for the retirement of Directors by rotation and all appointments and re-appointments of Directors have to be approved by MAS.
-During the year, Dr Teh Kok Peng stepped down from the Board on 1 July 2017, while Mr Chua Kim Chiu was appointed to the Board on 20 September 2017.

-The Nominating Committee, responsible for board succession, ensures that only the most competent individuals capable of contributing to the success of the organisation are appointed.
-It reviews all nominations for the appointment, election or reelection - as well as resignations - of Directors of the Bank and members of the Executive Committee, Remuneration Committee, Audit Committee and Risk Management Committee.
+The Board establishes a Nominating Committee to make recommendations to the Board on matters relating to board membership.
+The Committee reviews the independence of Directors at least annually in accordance with internal due diligence procedures and the Directors' declarations.
+It also reviews the succession plans for Directors, including the appointment and/or replacement of the Chairman and executive Director, and ensures that only the most competent individuals capable of contributing to the success of the organisation are appointed.
+It reviews all nominations for the appointment, election or re-election - as well as resignations - of Directors of the Bank and members of the Executive Committee.
+Remuneration Committee, Audit Committee, Risk Management Committee and Ethics and Conduct Committee.
 It is also charged with determining annually whether or not a Director is independent, capable of carrying out relevant duties and qualified to remain in office.

-The Nominating Committee establishes annually the profile required of Board members, having regard to the competencies and skills required, and makes recommendations to the Board on the appointment of new Directors, when necessary.
+The Nominating Committee establishes annually the profile required of Board members, having regard to the competencies and skills required, and makes recommendations to the Board on the appointment of new Directors. when necessary.
 When the need for a new Director is identified, the Nominating Committee will prepare a shortlist of candidates with the appropriate profile and qualities for nomination.
 The Nominating Committee may engage external search consultants to search for the Director.
 The Board reviews the recommendation of the Nominating Committee and appoints the new Director, subject to the approval of MAS.
-In accordance with the Bank's Constitution, the new Director will hold office until the next AGM and, if eligible, may then stand for re-election.
+In accordance with the Bank's Constitution, the new Director will hold office until the next Annual General Meeting (AGM) and, if eligible, may then stand for re-election.